TomasHubelbauer/ios-photos-metadata/README.md

 can display) but not files it can display (text files, HTML, …).

 On Wikipedia Save Image on an SVG works because it serves a pre-rendered PNG.

+I tried generating a PNG using `canvas` and appending Base64 encoded data to it but it breaks the image preview in Safari and as a result the Save Image option is no longer presented.